NEC in Premature Babies: Symptoms, Risks & Formula Claims

 Deadlines for NEC baby formula claims

 There is no single nationwide deadline for NEC baby formula lawsuits.
 Each state has its own statutes of limitations and sometimes statutes of repose.
-These laws can limit how long parents have to file a claim after:
+These laws can limit how long parents have to file a claim after an NEC diagnosis, surgery or other major NEC treatment, or learning that formula or fortifier could be linked to their child's condition.
+Because these deadlines can be strict and complex, it is important to speak with an attorney as soon as possible if you believe baby formula may have harmed your child.
+Our NEC baby formula lawsuit guide explains how to find a lawyer on your own.

 Health and safety note